AndreasWillibaldWeber/Ipelets/README.md

 ## BoxDraw
 A simple code showed how to create a fully functional custom tool for IPE.
 It makes a rectangle using two points.
 A line shows the diagonal of the future rectangle during drawing.

+## IPEManual
+A simple extension to the official IPE manual.
+It contains additional valuable tips for using IPE.

+**To-dos for IPEManual**
+- [x] Rotation of text
+- [x] Rotation of text using LaTeX
+- [ ] Creating and using symbols
+- [ ] Creating and using decorators
+- [ ] Installing and using Ipelets

 ## Important
 * To install the Ipelets, copy the lua file into the ```~/.ipe/ipelets``` folder.
 If you have installed the flatpak version of Ipe, copy the lua files into ```~/.var/app/org.otfried.Ipe/.ipe/ipelets```.
 * To enable the quick reload tool create a ```prefs.lua``` file inside the ```ipelets``` folder.
 Then add the line ```prefs.developer = true``` to the file.
 It will appear in the ```Help/Developer ``menu.